 AT THE FEET OF THE MOTHER

-Sri Aurobindo writes in the life divine that Matter and Spirit are truly reconciled only in the cosmic consciousness.
-He explains why it is so: For in the cosmic consciousness Mind and Life are intermediaries and no longer, as they seem in the ordinary egoistic mentality, agents of separation, fomenters of an artificial quarrel between the positive and negative principles of the same unknowable Reality.(Ch.
+Sri Aurobindo writes in The Life Divine that Matter and Spirit are truly reconciled only in the Cosmic Consciousness.
+He explains why it is so: For in the cosmic consciousness, Mind and Life are intermediaries and no longer, as they seem in the ordinary egoistic mentality, agents of separation, fomenters of an artificial quarrel between the positive and negative principles of the same unknowable Reality.
+(Ch.
 4, Pg.
-29) If Mind and Life are intermediaries in the cosmic consciousness, does that mean that philosophies like that of Advaita and Buddhism that deny the reality of Matter, are not seeing the Truth from cosmic consciousness?
-How come they are missing this truth of reconciliation?
+29)

-Obviously they missed, in fact from the accounts available it is unlikely that they truly experienced the cosmic consciousness especially because their problem was the problem of individual bondage, individual ignorance, individual suffering etc.
+Obviously, they missed; in fact, from the accounts available, it is unlikely that they truly experienced the cosmic consciousness, especially because their problem was the problem of individual bondage, individual ignorance, individual suffering, etc.Β

 I suppose a sincere search for truth should be unbiased and disinterested.
 But with the Buddhist, there is already the assumption that earthly life is primarily suffering.
 It is not true.
 It is a mixed bag where still the moments of joy largely overpower suffering.
-In fact joy is taken for granted hence suffering strikes as an anomaly.
+In fact, joy is taken for granted, hence suffering strikes as an anomaly.
 It is this false premise that ended up concluding that the world is the result of desire.
 With pure Adwaitic thought, the philosophy has preceded the aspiration.
 This is the big problem of reading the scripture first.
 It conditions the mind in certain ways and all subsequent understanding is limited and coloured by it.
 The true method should be to feel one’s aspiration, what is it that one is looking for?
 Why is one reading a spiritual philosophy at all?
 Interest in spiritual things?
 But why?
 Seeking for knowledge?
 But why?
 Knowing God, but why?
-That aspiration is missing which we find so much burning in Sri Aurobindo.
+That aspiration is missing, which we find so much burning in Sri Aurobindo.

 ‘A Will, a hope immense now seized his heart,